 Of course, a fresh pear or a handful of nuts and dried cherries would be a great choice to satisfy my sweet tooth.
 Sometimes I want something cold and creamy though.
 This is when I often turn to frozen yogurt (froyo).

-Benefits of Frozen Yogurt
+Health Benefits of Frozen Yogurt

 One of the benefits of frozen yogurt is that it is lower in calories than ice cream (as long as you are mindful of toppings).
 Depending on the brand, it may also have some probiotic benefits.
 As long as you don't forget that frozen yogurt is a treat, it is a great choice.

-Does Frozen Yogurt Have Probiotic Benefits?
+Does Frozen Yogurt Have Probiotics?

 I wondered whether frozen yogurt actually has any of the probiotic benefits of yogurt cultures.
 I did a little research, and got an answer.